kubecost/finops-agent-chart/README.md

 ### Considerations when using with Kubecost

-The FinOps Agent is can be installed independently of the Kubecost Primary.
+The FinOps Agent can be installed independently of the Kubecost Primary.
 This allows for globally consistent agent configuration across all clusters.

 There are two methods to install the FinOps Agent with Kubecost: